 Insecure leaders don’t like feedback, they fear it.
-If they were to openly ask for feedback, they feel as if they are opening themselves to attack.
+If they were to openly ask for feedback, they feel as if they are opening themselves up to criticism.
 Unfortunately, this attitude only reinforces itself and before long, insecure leaders can’t improve their leadership.

 5. An insecure leader tells people how to do their job

 Directive leadership is all about commanding your team.
 It has its place, for certain.
 However, some insecure leaders use this style all the time because it’s harder for people to disagree.
 It reduces the chance that someone will feel they can “talk back” to the leader.

 “Just do what I say” is code for “I’m scared that I’m wrong and I don’t want anyone to tell me that.”